x-c-f/xcf-webapp/README.md

 ## Running the application

 ### First time run

-To run the application you have to create a config file or rename our predefined config-file located in the `backend`-folder.
+To run the application you can either use the provided `config.default.xml` or create your own config file or by copying the deafult config:

 ```bash
 cp backend/app/config.default.xml backend/app/config.xml